 Upon receiving a written request regarding a grievance, and it has been established that the proper channels have been followed, a meeting with the Grievance Review Board will be scheduled within 5 (five) business days of receiving the written complaint.
 The Board will meet, discuss the details of the grievance, and recommend action.
 A final decision will be given in writing by the Campus President within 2 (two) business days following the Grievance Review Board meeting.
-Issues remaining unresolved at the institutional level may be directed to the Illinois Board of Higher Education or to the Department of Financial and Professional Regulation for the Cosmetology program.
+Issues remaining unresolved at the institutional level may be directed to the State of Missouri Department of Higher Education.
+Prior to initiating this formal process, complainants must first call the MDHE at (573) 751-2361 to indicate their desire to file a complaint.
+At that time, the MDHE will ascertain whether the issue can be resolved through informal means and also determine whether administrative processes available within the institution of concern have been exhausted.
+If after that screening the complainant still desires to initiate a formal complaint, the MDHE will send the complainant the form to be filled out and returned for that purpose.